Water heater making noise

 Plumbing

 The answer to 'water heater making noise' is that a noisy water heater is often caused by sediment buildup, mineral deposits, or a failing heating element.
-Symptoms can include rumbling, popping, or knocking sounds coming from the tank.
-While some minor issues may be DIY-friendly, it's generally best to call a professional plumber to diagnose and repair a noisy water heater.
+Common symptoms include rumbling, popping, or banging noises coming from the tank.
+In many cases, the solution is to flush the water heater or replace the heating element, which are relatively simple DIY tasks.
+However, if the issue persists or you are uncomfortable working with the water heater, it's best to call a professional plumber to diagnose and repair the problem.

 Step-by-Step Guide